plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   That's why I think DEI is mostly wrong.

   Of course I could be mistaken.
-If so, please Democrats, explain it better.
+If so, please Democrats, explain it to me.
 For the good of the country.

 </div>